janosh/pymatgen-2-paper/paper/main.typ

 Maintaining and evolving a project of #pmg's scale over more than a decade presents unique challenges that offer valuable lessons for the broader scientific software community.
 We discuss key challenges encountered and the possible solutions to address them.

 == Sustainability and Maintainer Resources
+Janosh: adds section on commit and motivation for it

 Perhaps the most critical challenge facing long-lived open-source scientific software is sustainability.
 Unlike commercial software with dedicated development teams, #pmg has evolved primarily through volunteer contributions from academic researchers, where software development competes with research publications, teaching, and other career pressures.
 This model, while fostering community ownership, creates inherent tensions around maintenance, code review capacity, and long-term feature development.